-Chemical labeling methods such as iTRAQ and TMT enable increased throughput in quantitative proteomics experiments.
+Chemical labeling methods such as TMT enable increased throughput in quantitative proteomics experiments.
 Samples are digested with trypsin and are subsequently labeled with isobaric tagging reagents, tagged samples are then pooled prior to analysis.
 The tag chemistry is such that tagged peptides from different samples in a pool will have the same precursor ion m/z and under collision induced dissociation conditions will yield diagnostic tag specific reporter ions that can be used for quantitation.
 Thus a peptide fragmentation spectrum contains not only information on the identity of the peptide but also information on the relative amounts of that peptide in each pooled sample.
 Data processing software is used to interpret the peptide level data and report quantitative results for detected proteins.

 To improve the sensitivity of the chemical labeling techniques we use off-line strong cation exchange (SCX) chromatography to fractionate the pooled sample prior to LC/MS/MS analysis.